wutongyuonce/RepoMirror/README.md

 }
 ```

 Imports reject malformed JSON, unsupported schema versions, unknown fields, invalid paths, invalid enum values, duplicate IDs or destinations, and GitHub fields that do not agree with each other.
 A failed import does not alter the current configuration.
 When configuration already exists, RepoMirror requires an explicit overwrite confirmation before replacing it.
-See [docs/config-format.md](docs/config-format.md) and [docs/config-schema.json](docs/config-schema.json) for the full contract.

 ### Configuration Skill for Codex